awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-add-availability-zone.md

-# Expanding Your Scaled and Load\-Balanced Application to an Additional Availability Zone<a name="as-add-availability-zone"></a>
+# Expanding your scaled and load\-balanced application to an additional Availability Zone<a name="as-add-availability-zone"></a>

 You can take advantage of the safety and reliability of geographic redundancy by spanning your Auto Scaling group across multiple Availability Zones within a Region and then attaching a load balancer to distribute incoming traffic across those zones\.
 Incoming traffic is distributed equally across all Availability Zones enabled for your load balancer\.